wimmer-k/MuonRCNP/README.md

 ```
 $EventBuild -r 12 -m 20000 -s defaultset.dat
 ```
-you can also use ctrl+c to quit savely, i.e. the fragments will be flushed, events closed, and the file written
+you can also use ctrl+c to quit savely, i.e. the fragments will be flushed, events closed, and the file written.

 At the end the program gives you a bit of statistics:
 ```